 “…social inequalities are partially spatially constructed and are, therefore, malleable.”

 One of the sayings I grew up hearing as a child in Cyprus goes like this: “Άνθρωπος έν ο τόπος τζιαί ο τόπος γέριμος” (anthropos en o topos tze o topos gerimos), which can be translated into “A human is a place and the place is neglected.”
 The way the two clauses of the saying are connected however—the “and”—always preoccupied my mind and felt puzzling to me.
 What does the “and” stand for?
 What is it trying to capture?
-Years later, as a refugee and an immigrant, I came to see the unbearable power of the “and” to shape our common humanity.
+Years later, as a refugee, a member of the Greek diaspora, and a researcher who explores how the built environment intersects with disparities, I came to see the unbearable power of the “and” to shape our common humanity.

 I was ten years old, when the 1974 Turkish invasion of Cyprus plunged 200,000 Greek-Cypriots into the murky turbulent waters of displacement.
 Losing my house and home ruptured my way of being.
 I set out to quench my thirst for a sense of what home means by focusing my doctoral studies on connecting with other refugees in Cyprus, particularly people who, like me, had children born after the war.
 The Making of a Refugee – Children Adopting Refugee Identity in Cyprus shares the stories of 200 parents and their children.

 Design, I learned, matters; and it matters because meaning-making is fundamental to human existence and because the physical, emotional, mental, social, political, economic, and cultural costs of suppressed meaning-making processes carry forward for generations.